-Admission is $12.00 per person, with children under 16 free with paid adult admission.
+Admission is $12.00 per person at the gate.
+Children under 16 are free with paid adult admission.
 It is fast and convenient to buy tickets at the main show entrance (off 1st Street at the west end of Centennial Park) or at the Marina Entrance (Lee Street and Edwards Drive).

 What kind of boats will I find?